 Skills for Success

-Skills Employers Look for & How to Develop them
+Skills Employers Look for & How to Develop Them

-A recent survey of Cal State Fullerton alumni summarized the following skills as critical in securing a professional job after graduation and achieving success in you first career:
+A survey of Cal State Fullerton alumni summarized the following skills as critical in securing a professional job after graduation and achieving success in you first career:

 Written & Verbal Communication

-The ability to speak, read and write ideas clearly and effectively in English
+The ability to speak, read and write ideas clearly and effectively in English.

 Problem Solving & Critical Thinking